 The Company discloses the nature and amount of the fee or salary of each director and each Executive Officer, in accordance with the Corporations Act.
-For further details see the section of the Directors' Report entitled Remuneration of Directors and Named Key Management Personnel, included within this Annual Report.
+For further details see the section of the Directors' Report entitled Remuneration of Directors and named Key Management Personnel, included within the Financial Report.